 where

-Here, $\omega$ represents the \textit{speed measure} from classical diffusion theory, which measures how quickly the diffusion moves through different regions of the state space.
+Here, $\omega$ represents the \textbf{speed measure} from classical diffusion theory, which measures how quickly the diffusion moves through different regions of the state space.

 Let $\{(\lambda_n, e_n(x) )\}_{n=0}^\infty$ be the normalized eigensystem associated with $\cL$ with Neumann boundary condition in the interval $[-c,c]$.
-This eigensystem provides a convenient basis for analyzing the dynamics of $Z_t$.
-The following theorem presents an eigensystem expansion for conditional expectations of time-homogeneous reflected diffusions.
+This eigensystem provides a convenient basis for analysis.
+The following theorem presents an eigensystem expansion for conditional expectations of integrals with respect to the boundary local times.